krschmidt/krschmidt.github.com/_posts/2016-09-11-south-sister.md

 <a href="http://imgur.com/yGrHyWP"><img alt="Me hiking uphill in some grey rock, surrounded again by tons of people" src="https://i.imgur.com/yGrHyWP.jpg"></a>

 For most of my adult life I've had problems with my plantar fascia.
 At its worst, after walking even a quarter mile I'd feel a tearing sensation on the bottom of my foot, and I'd be forced to hobble home.
-After seeing a doctor who recommended surgery, I instead read Chris McDougall's [Born to Run](http://amzn.to/2cngJcF) and started down the path of barefoot travel.
-It took me a few years, but I'd finally reached a point where I could walk around town in my [Five Fingers](http://amzn.to/2cTk4QL) without issue for at least a few miles.
+After seeing a doctor who recommended surgery, I instead read Chris McDougall's <cite>Born to Run</cite> and started down the path of barefoot travel.
+It took me a few years, but I'd finally reached a point where I could walk around town in my Five Fingers without issue for at least a few miles.

 Since South Sister is an 11 mile round trip hike, I wanted as much assurance as possible that I wouldn't feel the tear and need to limp home.
 As long as the trail was dirt or crushed stone, I'd been wearing my Five Fingers to try to prevent problems.
 But on gravel, my shoes were rapidly filling with little stones, which can lead to a whole new set of problems.